 If your dog ingests any of the above, you should seek veterinary help as soon as possible.

-Many common soaps and detergents such as fabric softener can be highly toxic to dogs.
+Many common soaps and detergents such as fabric softeners can be highly toxic to dogs.
 As with other cleaning products or household chemicals, make sure they are stored securely and in a place where your dog cannot get to them.

 If you notice drooling, burns in or around the mouth, pawing at the mouth, difficulty breathing, and you think your dog may have had access to detergents, get them to the vet straight away.